 The core tasks of PBL are:

-- To investigate and document current environmental, ecological and spatial quality
+- to investigate and document current environmental, ecological and spatial quality and to evaluate policy;

-- To explore future social trends that influence environmental, ecological and spatial quality, and evaluate possible policy options
+- to explore future social trends that influence environmental, ecological and spatial quality and to evaluate possible policy options;

-- To identify possible strategic options for achieving government objectives in the field of environmental, nature and spatial policy
+- to identify possible strategic options for achieving government objectives in the fields of the environment, nature and spatial planning.

 PBL Netherlands Environmental Assessment Agency was established in May 2008 when the Netherlands Institute for Spatial Research (RPB) merged with the Netherlands Environmental Assessment Agency (MNP).
 The merger came about as part of the Government Reform (Vernieuwing van de Rijksdienst) programme, which resulted in the activities of RPB and MNP being transferred to PBL.